microbiomedata/nmdc-server/docs/study_page_annotations.md

 ### __Explanations__

-1-3 above all come from the `has_credit_associations` slot of `study`.
+1-3 above all come from the `has_credit_associations` slot of `Study`.
 During ingest, the value of this slot is stored in a `JSONB` column in the `study` table.
 Essentially, we store each `CreditAssociation` value as is, in a list, in this column.
 During render, we iterate over the `JSONB` column to create each of these names and cards.
 1. The `name` of the `PersonValue` stored in the `applies_to_person` slot of the `CreditAssociation`
 2. The values stored in the `applied_role` slot of each `CreditAssociation`
 3. This button is actually a link to the contributors ORCID page.
 It appears if the `orcid` slot of the `CreditAssociation`'s `applies_to_person` slot has a value.
-4. `relevant_protocols` slot of `study`
+4. `relevant_protocols` slot of `Study`

 ## __External Resources: Additional Data__